AntCPLab/OpenCoral/README.md

 CowGear denotes a covertly secure version of LowGear.
 The reason for this is the key generation that only achieves covert security.
-It is possible however to run full LowGear for triple generation by using `-s` with the desired security parameter.
+It is possible however to run full LowGear for the offline phase by using `-s` with the desired security parameter.
 The same holds for ChaiGear, an adapted version of HighGear.
 Option `-T` activates [TopGear](https://eprint.iacr.org/2019/035) zero-knowledge proofs in